MarcArriaga/Degree_Thesis/README.md

-# Position determination using computer vision to determine the focus of attention
+# Head-pose determination using computer vision to determine the direction of gaze

 **Author:** Marc Arriaga Hidalgo